OptimalBits/ground/Readme.md

 	});

 The callback takes an optional parameter done.
-This is a function used to tell the system that your function has finished doing what it was doing. you need this parameter only when your function performs asynchronous operations.
+This is a function used to tell the system that your function has finished doing what it was doing.
+You need this parameter only when your function performs asynchronous operations.
 If your callback is just doing simple synchronous stuff, just skip the parameter and the system will understand that it is a synchronous callback:

 	req.render('/templates/products.jade', function(){